libertininick/bayesian-stats/notebooks/think-bayes/proportions.md

 ### Modeling the randomizing coin
 - Given a fair coin, we'd expect 15 people to flip a heads and 15 to flip a tails, on average.
+    - `stats.binom.mean(n=30, p=0.5)`
 - Therefore our initial guess (using just the data) is 15 people flipped a tails and 6 responded `YES`.
 - This gives us an estimate that ~40% of people cheat on their lawn watering.
-- However, we really need the distribution of possible outcomes of 30 people flipping the coin,
+- However, we really need the distribution of possible outcomes of 30 people flipping the coin:
+    - Probability # heads <= 15 in 30 trials: `stats.binom.cdf(k=15, n=30, p=0.5)` = 57.2%
 - We need to take that uncertainty into account when estimating the proportion of people who flipped a tails and then answered `YES`.
 - Specifically, we need the likelihood of flipping 0 through 21 heads over 30 trials given a fair coin.